 Ettore Bastianini (1922-67) had a dark voice well suited for the great Verdi roles.
 His middle range was as good as it gets.
 He, like Merrill, sometimes struggled with his high notes.
 Over the last few years of his short life he underwent a sharp vocal decline.
 No one could understand why until it was revealed that he had throat cancer which took his life in 1967.
 Bastianini Il Prologo

-Piero Cappuccilli (1926-2005) was a world renowned baritone who sang everywhere but for only one performance at the Met in 1960.
+Piero Cappuccilli (1926-2005) was a world renowned baritone who sang everywhere, but gave only one performance at the Met in 1960.
 I don’t know why he never returned there.
 He clearly was a major artist.
 I heard him in Chicago where he regularly appeared.
 This recording was made in 1962.
 Cappuccilli Il Prologo

 The only singer presented here who is still active is Dmitri Hvorostovsky (b 1962).
 Hvorostovsky’s voice is best suited for Verdi’s operas which the baritone has recently been singing almost exclusively.
 His sound is Italianate and his high notes have ping.
 His voice though not very big is very well produced and controlled.
 Hvorostovsky Il Prologo